Briguy52/brian-website-2017/_posts/2015-08-02-Canon Store.md

 ---
 layout: post_page
-title: The China Collage Part I: Canon Store
+title: The China Collage Part I - Canon Store
 ---

 Canon is one of the most well-known modern camera manufacturers.
 Throughout major Chinese cities, you can find Canon stores in high-end shopping areas.